ziyanggreg/EncryptionApp/README.md

 Run the program by executing the 'encryption_app.py' file.

 Usage:
-Click the 'Select target file(s)' button to choose a file or files to encrypt or decrypt.
+1. Click the 'Select target file(s)' button to choose a file or files to encrypt or decrypt.
-Enter a key in the 'Enter encryption key' field.
+2. Enter a key in the 'Enter encryption key' field.
-Select an encryption algorithm from the drop-down menu.
+3. Select an encryption algorithm from the drop-down menu.
 The application supports three encryption algorithms: AES, ARC4, and DES3.
-Click the 'Encrypt file' or 'Decrypt file' button to encrypt or decrypt the selected file(s).
+4.Click the 'Encrypt file' or 'Decrypt file' button to encrypt or decrypt the selected file(s).

 Dependencies:
 tkinter